-The student should work closely with college counselors to ensure that both are responding in a consistent and thoughtful manner.
-If a student's disciplinary status changes after the filing of college applications, the student and counselor are obligated to inform all schools to which an application has previously been submitted or the academy at which the student has submitted an enrollment deposit.
+Students should work closely with college counselors to ensure that all student responses are provided in an honest and thoughtful manner.
+If a student's disciplinary status changes after the filing of college applications, the student is obligated to inform all schools to which an application has previously been submitted or the institution at which the student has submitted an enrollment deposit within two weeks from the date of the change in status.